datarootsio/cheek/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/avelino/awesome-go)
 ![love](https://img.shields.io/badge/made_with-%E2%9D%A4%EF%B8%8F-blue)

-`cheek` is a pico-sized declarative job scheduler designed to excel in a single-node environment. `cheek` aims to be lightweight and simple, not to be the most robust.
+`cheek` is a pico-sized declarative job scheduler designed to excel in a single-node environment. `cheek` aims to be lightweight, stand-alone and simple.
+It does not compete for robustness.

 ## Getting started